 Tax Returns Review

-When preparing to sell your upholstery business, it's crucial to delve into your tax returns, as they provide a detailed snapshot of your financial standing over the years.
-A thorough review of your tax documentation not only supports your financial analysis but also reveals insights into your business's profitability, enabling strategic tax planning.
+When preparing to sell your upholstery business, delving into your tax returns is essential, as they provide a detailed snapshot of your financial standing over the years.
+A thorough review of your tax documentation not only supports your financial analysis but also reveals insights into your business’s profitability, enabling strategic tax planning.

 Potential buyers will scrutinize these documents, so make sure they reflect accurate and detailed records.
 A well-prepared set of tax returns can enhance the perceived value of your business and instill confidence in prospective buyers.